Pylons/pyramid/docs/narr/traversal.rst

  8. Armed with the context, the view name, and the subpath, the router performs a view lookup.
 It attemtps to look up a view from the :mod:`repoze.bfg` application registry using the view name and the context.
-If a view factory is found, it is called with the context and the request.
+If a view function is found, it is called with the context and the request.
 It returns a response, which is fed back upstream.
 If a view is not found, a generic WSGI ``NotFound`` application is constructed.